 Essays

-An essay is a piece of writing that expands on a focused topic in multiple paragraphs.
+An essay is a piece of writing on a focused topic, with lengths ranging between a few paragraphs to multiple pages.
 It may or may not include research, depending on the specific assignment directions.
-Generally, class essay assignments ask you to discuss in some depth a topic relevant to the course content.
+Generally, essay assignments ask you to discuss in some depth a topic relevant to the course content.

 Types of Essays